rwvo/accelerator_views/README.md

 Commenting out the `acc_view1.wait()` between the work on the two queues results in a total time for sequential execution.

 This code does not test for overlap of transfer on the one hand, and computation on the other hand.
 Instead, it tests overlap of two independent transfer-compute-transfer sequences.
+Testing the former is not hard, and I'll get to that soon.

 ### DMA transfers between two GPU devices.